 Carry On Joking January

 Throughout January I will watch Carry On films and Ealing comedies to trace the development of quintessential British comedies of the mid 20th Century.
 For instance, the Carry On films didn’t start off creating laughs in the same way the later films did, and the Carry On films were significantly influenced by the British Ealing comedies.
-Throughout January, I hope to understand how British comedy developed and end the month with some form of essay on the subject.
+I will follow on by also watching contemporary comedy films to trace the significant development in comedy film.
+Throughout January, I hope to understand how British comedy developed and end the month with some form of essay summary on the subject.

 February will be my month to focus on films that are adapted (loosely or more formally) from classic fairy tales.
 I will also examine films that incorporate fairytale ideas into their narratives.
 I hope to understand by the end of the month the role that fairytales play in contemporary cinema, and the reason for such an upsurge in fairytale adaptations significantly, I have noticed, since the release of Burton’s Alice In Wonderland in 2010.

 Social realism is a way for nations to establish a realistic sense of identity contrary to the often idealistic representations in films created with a more fantastic view of the nation.
 Social realist films focus more on the working class, on issues of poverty or national struggle.
 In March I aim to understand more about British social realist films in particular, the social commentary they offer, and the ways in which they differ to the social realist films made in other countries such as Italy and Mexico.